Lambert Strether of Corrente

 “In order to change the rules, Pai needs a fact-based docket to show that something has changed from two years ago,” Sen. Richard Blumenthal, D-Conn., told reporters at the time, “and nothing has changed.”

 “Court challenges to the FCC’s proposal to undo net neutrality will be powerful and compelling — on both law and facts,” he said in a statement to the Washington Examiner.
 “The Open Internet Order was based on well-established law and 10 years of evidence strongly supported in a fact-based docket.
-Chairman Pai is recklessly repealing those rules, .”
+Chairman Pai is recklessly repealing those rules, without demonstrating a significant and substantial change in factual circumstances as the statute requires.”

 A second view is that all change requires is a new administration.
 One conservative view from the American Enterprise Institute: